arief25ramadhan/traffic-sign-classifier/README.md

 | Slippery Road			| Slippery Road      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model correctly guessed five of the six traffic signs, which gives an accuracy of 83%, which compares favorably to the test set accuracy of 91%.

-#### 4.3.
+### 4.3.
 Softmax Probability

-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+The top five softmax probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|